jamesAforster/CV/README.md

 ## James Alex Forster

 I'm a full stack developer, recently graduated from the Makers bootcamp, with a large amount of commercial experience from my previous career.
-I'm a passionate learner who is hugely excited to be starting their career as a developer and am hungry to learn and grow in a new role.
+I'm a dedicated learner who is hugely excited to be starting their career as a developer and am hungry to learn and grow in a new role.

 On the course I went from being a code novice with minimal Ruby knowledge, to working as part of a team of students developing an application in Javascript with several different API's, using new technologies and frameworks.
-Over the three months at Makers, I used Agile principles throughout, programmed in both Ruby and JavaScript, utilised TDD, BDD and Pair Programming, and developed a real passion for software development.
+Over the three months at Makers, I used Agile processes throughout, programmed in both Ruby and JavaScript, utilised TDD, BDD and Pair Programming, and ignited a real passion for software development.

 Before that, I worked for sales and account management for several years, most recently for Makers Academy, where I was handling six-figure partnerships with companies like KPMG, Capgemini, Global, Expedia and others.
 Whilst at Makers I found my passion for the problem-solving and creative applications of software development, and decided to take the course myself.